 Of course, it’s no secret that technology today isn’t the same as it was in 2000.
 There’s more risk and danger posed to your company’s data, but there are also new opportunities and efficiencies because of technology advancements.

 So, what does it actually mean to “clean out your computer” in today’s technology environment?
-We’ve put together a list of our best tips and advice for how you can make the most out of this day, 21 years after it originated.
+We’ve put together a list of our best tips and advice for how you can make the most out of National Clean Out Your Computer Day, 21 years after it originated.

 1.Review Unwanted Programs